Vonvikken/svg-maps/README.md

 _Note_: if you don't see the tooltips and the highlighted boundaries, try to right click on the image and select _Show image_.

-All the map data are from OpenStreetMaps ([copyright notice](https://www.openstreetmap.org/copyright)).

 ## Prerequisites
 This script uses [Mapshaper](https://github.com/mbloch/mapshaper) to perform all the magics on the map data.
 If it isn't installed